bddap/crappy-lisp/readme.md

   - Test programs were never loaded into the interpreter.

 Very fun challenge, glad I had an excuse to try it.

+# Addendum

+Some time after wrapping up the challenge, I made a couple changes in order to verify fixed point combinator support:

+- Add function `should_continue` in to check whether a program is completed (needed for testing).
+- Add test to make sure the y-combinator works as expected (it does).
+- Add a few more miscellaneous tests.